 When I climbed Everest.
 I had a great friend with me.
 We were climbing to raise money for the Mt.
 Everest primary school.
 I had great weather (most of the time) never felt any effects of Altitude.
-We had an excellent acclimatization schedule that works really well for me.
-I had a wide range of climbing experience.
-I enjoyed the summit of Everest and got back down safely and my unique journey to Everest is still helping people in Uganda and other parts of the world.
+We had an excellent acclimatization schedule that worked really well for me.
+I had a wide range of climbing experience, I was well trained and I enjoyed the summit of Everest and got back down safely and my unique journey to Everest is still helping people in Uganda and other parts of the world.
 So I am glad I climbed Everest, but would never do it again.

 In my case the pros outweighed the cons.
 I have watched the Mt.
 Everest primary school grow from 80 to 240 students over the last 7 years.
 They now have professional teachers, kindergarten project, water drinking well, teachers accommodation and developing and growing.
 I am an ambassador for the charity Fields of Life.
 I get to speak around the world about my unique journey up Everest and challenge people in the mountains and in the work place.
-I have climbed Kilimanjaro 18 times, Island peak 7 times, 6 of the 7 summits and blessed by the opportunity Everest and climbing have given me.
+I have climbed Kilimanjaro 30 times, Island peak 15 times,led 30+ treks to Everest Base Camp and 6 of the 7 summits and blessed by the opportunity Everest and climbing have given me.